FAQs About Applying For Private Schools or Independent Schools

 4. What is the geographic area served by Early Steps?

-Early Steps schools are currently located in four of New York City’s boroughs: The Bronx, Brooklyn, Manhattan, and Staten Island as well as Long Island.
+Early Steps schools are currently located in three of New York City’s boroughs: The Bronx, Brooklyn, Manhattan, as well as Long Island.
 You do not have to live in one of these areas to send your child to school there however you must be able to bring your child to school.
 School bus transportation between boroughs is not available.

 5. When should I first contact Early Steps?

 The Early Steps registration process begins in late June of the year that your child turns 4 for kindergarten and 5 for first grade.
-The application will be on the website.
+The application is on the website.

 6. Does application to Early Steps guarantee admission to a school?